gschmutz/lakefs-demo/LakeFS Demo Script.md

         --source ./check_commit_metadata.yml
 ```

-Go to the Uncommitted Changes tab in the UI, and make sure that you see the new file in the path shown
+Go to the **Uncommitted Changes** tab in the UI, and make sure that you see the new file in the path shown

-Now we'll merge this new branch into main.
+Now we'll **merge** this new branch into **main** branch.
 From the Compare tab in the UI compare the main branch with add_action and click Merge.

 ## Testing the Action